wp-plugins/instapaper/readme.txt

 == Description ==

-This plugin allows you to display Instapaper ‘Read later’ links next to each post on your blog just like on [Give Me Something To Read](http://givemesomethingtoread.com/).
+This plugin allows you to display Instapaper 'Read later' links next to each post on your blog just like on [Give Me Something To Read](http://givemesomethingtoread.com/).
 You can either automatically insert the links adjacent to your blog entries, or you can just use the template tag to insert the links wherever you like.

 == Installation ==